SP0D/SPOD-Magento-Extension/README.md

 Open your terminal and navigate to the Magento 2 root directory (if you are using hosting platforms, use SSH to open terminal).
 Run the following commands to set up the SPOD extension:

-`composer require spod/module-sync` (you need to install Composer which is dependency manager for php on your machine)
+`composer require spod/module-sync` (you need to install Composer which is a dependency manager for php on your machine)

 `bin/magento module:enable Spod_Sync`